upstream-se/guidebook-draft/docs/index.md

 ### Foundations

-The **Foundations** part defines the **normative core** of Upstream Software Engineering.
+The **[Foundations](./foundations/index.md)** part defines the **normative core** of Upstream Software Engineering.

 It contains:

-- **Discipline** — the formal definition of Upstream Software Engineering, including its scope and boundaries
+- **[The discipline](./foundations/discipline/index.md)** — the formal definition of Upstream Software Engineering, including its scope and boundaries.
-- **Metamodel** — the normative conceptual structure that defines the concepts, relationships, and constraints used to reason about software systems and their evolution
+- **[The metamodel](./foundations/metamodel/index.md)** — the normative conceptual structure that defines the concepts, relationships, and constraints used to reason about software systems and their evolution.
-- **Plays** — the valid transformation patterns that operate over models conforming to the metamodel
+- **[The plays](./foundations/plays/index.md)** — the valid transformation patterns that operate over models conforming to the metamodel.

 Foundations define **what is considered valid**.
 Compliance is assessed against this part.

 ### Guidelines

-The **Guidelines** part provides **recommended ways** to enact the Foundations in practice.
+The **[Guidelines](./guidelines/index.md)** part provides **recommended ways** to enact the **Foundations** in practice.

 It contains:

-- **Artifacts** — suggested ways of representing, documenting, or managing models that conform to the metamodel
+- **[The artifacts](./guidelines/artifacts/index.md)** — suggested ways of representing, documenting, or managing models that conform to the metamodel.
-- **Practices** — situational ways of executing plays in concrete organizational contexts
+- **[The practices](./guidelines/practices/index.md)** — situational ways of executing plays in concrete organizational contexts.

 Guidelines are **non-normative**.
 They are meant to be adapted, combined, or replaced as needed.

-Different practitioners and tool builders may choose different representations, as long as the underlying models conform to the metamodel defined in the Foundations.
+Different practitioners and tool builders may choose different representations, as long as the underlying models conform to the metamodel defined in **Foundations**.

 ### Resources

-The **Resources** part provides **downloadable and reusable materials** produced as part of this initiative.
+The **[Resources](./resources/index.md)** part provides **downloadable and reusable materials** produced as part of this initiative.

-It includes white papers, research papers, books, templates, canvases, and other artifacts that support learning, application, and dissemination of Upstream Software Engineering.
+It includes white papers, research papers, books, templates, canvases, multimedia, and other artifacts that support learning, application, and dissemination of Upstream Software Engineering.

 Resources are **informative only** and have **no normative force**.